Pyrography – Essential Pen Tips you should own

 Keep in mind that this isn’t a complete list, but it gives you an idea of how many pen tips are designed for wood carvers.

-Razortip has an easy to navigate site too.
+Razertip has an easy to navigate site too.
 Click on the pyrography tip shapes link on the left.

-Here’s a link to their site: Razortip
+Here’s a link to their site: https://www.razertip.com/

-Then you are presented with a screen groups the pen tips by type.
 They have a group for their shaders.

-Clck on the shaders icon and you can see all of the pen tips Razortip recommends for flatwork shading.
+Click on the shaders icon and you can see all of the pen tips Razortip recommends for flatwork shading.

 What I don’t like about Razortip’s site is the lack of one place to view all of the pen tips.
-I found a large spear pen tip that might work as a shader under the cutting tips.

 Colwood’s website starts out ok, but quickly becomes a pain.
 Begin by click on the “tips” link to expand the menu.

-Here’s a link to their website: Colwood
+Here’s a link to their website: https://woodburning.com/

-Then you have to select the style of pen tip you prefer: fixed or replaceable.
-Fixed tips that come permanently mounted to a handset.
-Replaceable means you just get the pen tip and the handset is a separate item.
+Replaceable means you just get the nib.
+The handset is a separate item.
 You can have 1 handset and just switch out pen tips.

 Which is a better system?
 I couldn’t tell you.
 I bought a fixed tip shader and I didn’t notice a performance different.
 From what I’ve read, the fixed tips are supposed to be more reliable and produce a more constant output.